-Historic Sites of Manitoba: Canadian Pacific Railway Station (301 Third Street NE, Portage la Prairie)
+Historic Sites of Manitoba: Canadian Pacific Railway Station / CPR Heritage Park and Interpretive Centre (301 Third Street NE, Portage la Prairie)

 The Canadian Pacific Railway station in Portage la Prairie, built in 1893, is noted for its imposing roofline, subdued Romanesque Revival styling and rare use of sandstone as a construction material.
 Unlike many other stations in the province, which are standardized wood-clad buildings, the Portage building was designed by Edward Colonna of Montreal, one of several accomplished architects engaged by the CPR in the period before the company began relying almost exclusively on in-house designers.
 In the 2000s, the building was part of the Manitoba Prairie Icons Program and it is a municipally designated historic site.

-Postcard view of the CPR station at Portage la Prairie (no date)
+Postcard view of the Canadian Pacific Railway station at Portage la Prairie (no date)

 Source: Gordon Goldsborough, 2016-0071